arthur-user/Envelope-Budgeting-API/README.md

 - Add authentication and authorization in order to strengthen user security
 - Establish a new API endpoint where users can add a single balance that's shared across several envelopes

+#Possible dependency issues:
+Please check the appropriate versions of the software used.
+The Node modules are included within the node_modules folder, and may also be downloaded from: